 IP attorney’s fees vary widely.
 Some charge hourly while others, such as our firm, bill flat rates.
 Here are ballpark estimates to give you a rough approximation of initial filing fees:

-- Trademark application: ~$1,000 to $1,500 for a single class of goods/services (our firm includes a knockout search before filing)
+- Trademark application: ~$800 to $1,300 for a single class of goods/services (our firm can conduct a knockout search before filing)

 Keep in mind the above estimates cover only the initial filing, and not the ongoing prosecution of the application.
 Generally, trademark applications and design patent applications require less ongoing work.
 Utility non-provisional patent applications typically involve several rejections, leading to an extended application process that can easily take years and $5,000 to $20,000 of additional costs (and sometimes more) beyond the initial filing.